 This work is intended to happen in the listeners’ own at home, lying in their own bed.

-Click here to listen, Homebody at The London Open, Whitechapel Gallery, 8 June – 26 August 2018
+Click here to listen, Homebody as part of The London Open 2018, Whitechapel Gallery.

 ‘It has made me think about my life and want to revisit my choices of living alone without any responsibilities.’ – participant feedback

 ‘Meditative.
 Makes you feel very alive, very real.
 Interesting confrontation with truth in a very gentle way.’ – participant feedback

 ‘I was going to say I enjoyed it but it’s probably the wrong word to use.
 It is really interesting, and a really interesting experience for me.’– participant feedback

 ‘Peaceful acceptance, relativity of my own importance, my own body.[I was left with a sense of] Melancholy.’ – participant feedback